shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-4-full-attack-flow/README.md

     2. Login to Azure as that user using your browser

-    3. Azure Run Command on Win11 VM (the VM that has user1 logged on)
+    3. Azure Portal Run Command on Win11 VM (the VM that has user1 logged on)

     4. Steal user1 PRT Cookie by running powershell script from the Run Command extension on the Azure portal